 Other hikes in the park take visitors by petroglyphs, overlooks on the archeological sites, and offer up sweeping panoramas of the surrounding area.
 Backcountry hikes, requiring advance tickets, offer visitors a glimpse at less-trodden areas of the park.

 Distance: 280 miles from South Rim

 Canyon de Chelly National Monument, Arizona

 Arizona's Canyon de Chelly National Monument is located entirely on Navajo tribal lands and requires no entrance fee.
-Beyond exploring two rim drives, 10 overlooks, and the publically accessible White House Ruin Trail, you can hike or horseback-ride along the canyon floor with local tour operators.
+Beyond exploring two rim drives, 10 overlooks, and the publicly accessible White House Ruins Trail, you can hike or horseback-ride along the canyon floor with local tour operators.
 Hikers opting to use the public trail will descend 600 feet along a switchback trail before retracing their steps back.